yaaintmal/yaaintmal/README.md

 - 🌱 I’m currently learning **React.js and modern CSS** 📖 🤓

-- 👨‍💻 Some of my smaller projects are available at (https://github.com/yaaintmal) 💻

 - 💬 Ask me about **Python, Excel or the future** ☕

 ---